 You may also have heard of prediabetes.
 This is a term used to describe people who are at high risk of Type 2 diabetes.
 It means that your blood sugars are higher than usual, but not high enough for you to be diagnosed with Type 2 diabetes.
 It also means that you are at high risk of developing Type 2 diabetes.
+At this stage, for many, there may be an opportunity to completely reverse the diabetes.

-Over 4.9 million people in the UK are living with diabetes and this is estimated to rise to 5.5 million by 2030 in the UK.
-537 million people worldwide are living with diabetes and this is expected to rise to 643 million by 2030.
+One in 15 people in the UK have diabetes, including one million people who have Type 2, but haven't been diagnosed.
 The number of people with diabetes is increasing at an alarming rate and we are fast approaching epidemic proportions globally - a major public health problem.